enurv/globomantics/notes.md

 # Rendering
 Rendering is not the same thing with browser update.
 It means calling the component function.
 Everytime a state of a component changes, it gets re-rendered.
 Re-rendering does not mean all of the ui of a component gets rebuilt by the browser.
 Reconciliation will update only the what is changed.

+# Effects
+Function given as a parameter to useEffect will be called after the rest of the component function is executed.